julienOlivier3/julienOlivier3.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Welcome to my personal homepage.
+subtitle: Welcome to my personal website.
 #subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile: